Own-Data-Privateer/hoardy-web/extension/README.md

 By default, this extension will save all captured data into browser's local storage (though, it implements other archiving methods if you want them), so it can be used standalone.

-However, to view/replay your collected data you will need to use the accompanying [`wrrarms` tool](https://github.com/Own-Data-Privateer/pwebarc/tree/master/tool) (also [there](https://oxij.org/software/pwebarc/tree/master/tool/)).
+However, to view/replay your collected data you will need to use the accompanying [`hoardy` tool](https://github.com/Own-Data-Privateer/hoardy-web/tree/master/tool) (also [there](https://oxij.org/software/hoardy-web/tree/master/tool/)).

 # Screenshots